risawitama/verbose-potato/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.